Housing Stabilization Program

 - Certification household member has qualified for unemployment benefits or has experienced a reduction in household income, incurred significant costs, or experienced other financial hardship due directly or indirectly to the COVID-19 outbreak

-- Certification that household is at risk of homelessness by a pending eviction or a past due notice or unsafe or unhealthy living conditions
+- Certification that a household is at risk of homelessness by a pending eviction or a past due notice or unsafe or unhealthy living conditions.

 - Must forgive all late fees, penalties, and interest related to non-payment of rent

 - Must agree not to evict due to past due rent prior to March 2020

 - Have a current rental agreement

 - Must agree to give 45 days’ notice for any future eviction, not to be initiated until at least 30 days after assistance concludes

 - Must agree to terms of arrearage settlement and submit the necessary paperwork.

 All Kentuckians should take advantage of resources throughout the Commonwealth.
 Below are a few links to agencies and applications that offer assistance.